MohamedKhedr700/core-request/README.md

 }
 ```

-This will merge only the name rules with the common rules for name, and ignore all other common keys if defined.
+This will merge only the name rules with the common rules for name, and ignore all other common rules.

 And that's it.